- Last Updated: Tuesday, 23 April 2019 17:50

 - 1/4" Wooden Slats

 - Needle Tool

-- Choose an oval side for the body of the snail.
-Make 2 paper stencils of the oval size desired.
+- Choose an oval size for the body of the snail.
+Make 2 paper stencils of the oval you chose.

-- Place the stencils on the clay slab and cut out the 2 oval shapes.
+- Place the stencils on the slab and cut both ovals with a needle tool.

-- Add texture to the oval shapes by rolling XAR09 NamiWaves Art Roller over both ovals.
+- Add texture by rolling XAR09 Xiem NamiWaves Art Roller over both ovals.

-- Roll out another 3/8" slab and cut 3 long strips that are 2 -3" wide and long enough to go all the way around the slumped ovals.
+- Roll another slab and cut 3 long strips out of the slab that are 2-3 inches wide and long enough to go all the way around your slumped ovals.

-- Attach one of the strips to one of the ovals using a slip, score and attaching method.
-Then attach the remaining oval to create an enclosed piece.
-Be sure to create a small hole into the underside of the snails shell (oval piece) for an air escape.
+- Attach one of the strips to one of the ovals and then attached the remanding oval to the other end of the strip.
+This will be the snails shell.
+Make sure you cut a small hole into the underside of the shell to keep it from blowing up in the kiln.

-- With the other 2 long strips, attach 1 slab strip to the underside of the snail shell.
-Leave a few inches in the back for the tail and the rest for the head of the snail.
-Make sure you don't cover the air escape hole from the shell.
+- With the other 2 long slabs, create the snail’s body.
+Attach the 1 slab to the underside of the snail.
+Leave a few inches in the back for the tail and the rest is for the head of the snail.
+Make sure you don’t close up the air vent that you created on the snail’s shell.